ga-wdi-boston/browser-upload/README.md

 -   [ ] `body-parser`
 -   [ ] `multer`

-The node package `file-type` night be more appropriate for getting a content type, but `mime` is sufficient for the command line portion of our feature build.
+The node package `file-type` might be more appropriate for getting a content type, but `mime` is sufficient for the command line portion of our feature build.
 When we start handling uploads through `multer`, we'll see that we get file information from it.